TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/ddos-ddosattackhasbeendetectedandbeingmitigatedforpublicipresource-diag.md

 productPesIds=""
 cloudEnvironments="Public"
 />
-# Customer is onboarded to DDoS Standard and creates a case for an attack on a public IP under mitigation ​
+# Customer is Onboarded to DDoS Standard and Creates a Case for an Attack on a Public IP Under Mitigation ​
 <!--issueDescription-->
 DDoS Attack has been detected and being mitigated for Public IP resource. <br>